davidhassell/cmip7repack/README.md

 ## Usage

-The full list of command-line options for `cmip7repack` is:
+The full help page for `cmip7repack` is:

 ```
 $ cmip7repack -h